hashicorp/terraform-provider-kubernetes/website/docs/r/ingress.html.markdown

 #### `path`

-* `path_regex` - (Required) path.regex is an extended POSIX regex as defined by IEEE Std 1003.1, (i.e this follows the egrep/unix syntax, not the perl syntax) matched against the path of an incoming request.
+* `path` - (Required)  A string or an extended POSIX regular expression as defined by IEEE Std 1003.1, (i.e this follows the egrep/unix syntax, not the perl syntax) matched against the path of an incoming request.
 Currently it can contain characters disallowed from the conventional \"path\" part of a URL as defined by RFC 3986.
 Paths must begin with a '/'.
 If unspecified, the path defaults to a catch all sending traffic to the backend.
 * `backend` - (Required) Backend defines the referenced service endpoint to which the traffic will be forwarded to.

 ### `tls`